-Marc Morissette spent two decades working on Hollywood features for studios such as Digital Domain, Sony Imageworks, and MPC before making the life-changing decision to establish Cluster: a VFX company all of his own.
-Successfully shepherding a studio from setup to maturity, however, isn’t easy.
-Below, Marc explains what to watch out for if you’re thinking of building your own boutique, as well as how to thrive in this challenging and highly competitive market.
+Marc Morissette spent two decades working on Hollywood features before establishing Cluster: a VFX company all of his own.
+Below, Marc explains what to watch out for if you’re thinking of building your own boutique, how to thrive in this challenging and highly competitive market, and how platforms like ftrack Studio and ftrack Review can help.

 Find your niche and establish your approach